|Course Title||AS/A Level Chemistry|

 Chemistry has a direct impact on our lives, from the water that flows through our taps, the gas that runs into our cooker, the clothing we wear, the vehicles we travel in, to the food we eat.
 This course is a continuation of the discoveries that you made from GCSE Chemistry and will cover all major aspects of theoretical chemistry and includes practical skills.

 Many of our students go on to study chemistry, chemical engineering, pharmacy or a chemistry-related degree such as pharmaceutical science at university.
 Others require chemistry as an essential subject to go on to study medicine, dentistry and optometry.
 Upon completion of a chemistry degree, common areas of employment include analytical chemist, chemical engineer, healthcare scientist, clinical biochemistry, forensic scientist, pharmacologist, research scientist (physical sciences) and toxicologist.
 Other areas of employment where a degree in chemistry would be useful include a chartered certified accountant and a patent attorney, along with many others.

-The minimum entry requirements for access to an A Level Study Programme will be two subjects at grade B (or grade 5) and four subjects at grade C (or grade 4).
+To study three AS Levels or two AS Levels and one Applied Qualification then the entry requirements are six GCSEs at or above grade C/4 including three subjects or more at or above grade C/5.
 To study Chemistry your grades must include two GCSE grades A*-B (9-6) in Sciences (Core and Additional Science/Separate Sciences including Chemistry); and grades 9-5 (A*-C) in GCSE English and maths.